sangho0n/hugo_blog/content/en/post/언리얼_GAS_시작/index.md

 	return AbilitySystemComponent;
 }
 ```

-3. Register and activate the ability on the attached component
+3. Register and activate abilities on the attached components

 ```c++

 void AABGASFountain::PostInitializeComponents()